MrRobinOfficial/Guide-UnrealEngine/README.md

 You can read more about it <a href="https://en.cppreference.com/w/cpp/preprocessor" target="_blank">here</a>.
 Or you can watch a video about it <a href="https://www.youtube.com/watch?v=voGGB5TGsV4" target="_blank">here</a>.

+### Pragma once

+`#pragma` once is a preprocessor directive used in C++ header files to ensure that the header is included only once during the compilation of a source file, regardless of how many times it is referenced.
+It is an alternative to traditional header guards, which involve using #ifndef and #define statements to prevent multiple inclusions. `#pragma` once is a simpler and more efficient way to achieve the same effect, and is supported by most modern compilers.

+### Editor code

 Only use component for editor version.
 Meaning, the component and code will be stripped out, if editor version is not used.